Washington D.C. Sexual Abuse Lawsuits

 If you or someone you love was sexually abused or assaulted in Washington D.C., contact us now.
 Due to Washington D.C.’s current laws, those sexually abused as a minor may still have a claim against their abuser, depending upon how long ago the abuse occurred.
 Even if the abuser is deceased, you may still have a claim against the organization responsible.
 Don’t wait to file your claim.
-Washington D.C.’s revival window closed on May 3, 2021, however you may still have legal options.
+Washington D.C.’s previous revival window closed on May 3, 2021.

 Go to our main sexual abuse page to learn more about the process of filing a sexual abuse claim.